Jonathan2251/lbd/source/verilog.rst

   total cpu cycles = 48335
   RET to PC < 0, finished!

-The "total cpu cycles" is calculated in this verilog simualtor so that the backend compiler and CPU performance can be reviewed.
+The "total CPU cycles" are calculated in this Verilog simulator to allow performance review of both the backend compiler and the CPU.

-Only the CPU cycles are counted in this implemenation since I/O cycles time is unknown.
+Only CPU cycles are counted in this implementation, as I/O cycle times are unknown.

-As explained in chapter "Control flow statements", cpu032II which uses instructions slt and beq has better performance than cmp and jeq in cpu032I.
+As explained in Chapter "Control Flow Statements", ``cpu032II``, which uses instructions ``slt`` and ``beq``, performs better than ``cmp`` and ``jeq`` in ``cpu032I``.

-Instructions "jmp" has no delay slot so it is better used in dynamic linker implementation.
+The instruction ``jmp`` has no delay slot, making it preferable for use in dynamic linker implementations.

-You can trace the memory binary code and destination register changed at every instruction execution by unmark TRACE in Makefile as below,
+You can trace memory binary code and changes to destination registers at every instruction execution by unmarking ``TRACE`` in the Makefile, as shown below:

 .. rubric:: lbdex/verilog/Makefile